nrmkirkwood/nrmkirkwood.github.io/_projects/fumehoodfred.md

 FRED works by alerting researchers when they leave open their 'fume hoods' (ducted cupboards where chemicals are handled that use air flow to keep chemical vapours in).
 The data from a trial over 2 months in a real lab shows that each fume hood used an estimated 33% less energy after FRED was installed, corresponding to about 3.3 tCO2e avoided per fume hood, and the potential for up to 3% energy reduction at a building level if installed in all fume hoods.

+You can easily make and install your own FRED using the instructions [here](https://github.com/nrmkirkwood/FumeHoodFred).

 I've recently noticed an [incredible similar device being described by MIT researchers in a peer-reviewed publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8560830/) and assosciated [start-up company](https://thelichenlab.com/).
 Their results/product are encouragingly similar and validate that this is a good idea and the results are verifiable.

 ## All the details